microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationOwner.md

 onPremisesUserPrincipalName     :
 ```

-This example demonstrates how to get the all owners of a specified application in Microsoft Entra ID.
+This example demonstrates how to get the two owners of a specified application in Microsoft Entra ID.
-This command gets the two owners of a specified application.

 ## PARAMETERS